 During 2015 and 2014, we completed the acquisitions of Novartis Animal Health (Novartis AH) and Lohmann SE (Lohmann AH), respectively.
 Additionally, on October 1, 2015, Bristol-Myers Squibb Company and E.R.
-Squibb (collectively, BMS) transferred to us their commercialization rights with respect to Erbitux[®] in the U.S. and Canada (collectively, North America) through a modification of our existing arrangement.
+Squibb (collectively, BMS) transferred to us their commercialization rights with respect to Erbitux® in the U.S. and Canada (collectively, North America) through a modification of our existing arrangement.
+We also had an immaterial acquisition of a business in April 2016.
 These transactions were accounted for as business combinations under the acquisition method of accounting.
 See Note 4 for additional information related to the Erbitux arrangement.
 The assets acquired and liabilities assumed were recorded at their respective fair values as of the acquisition date in our consolidated financial statements.
 The determination of estimated fair value required management to make significant estimates and assumptions.
 The excess of the purchase price over the fair value of the acquired net assets, where applicable, has been recorded as goodwill.
-The results of operations of these acquisitions are included in our consolidated financial statements from the date of acquisition.
+The results of operations of these acquisitions are included in our consolidated financial statements from the dates of acquisition.